GonoyaPedrus/GonoyaPedrus/README.md

 - 👋 Hi, I’m @GonoyaPedrus
-- 👀 I’m interested in Python, Java, C, C++, PHP, HTML.....
+- 👀 I’m interested in Python, SQL, Java, C, C++, PHP, HTML.....
 - 🌱 I’m currently learning  PHP, HTML
 - 💞️ I’m looking to collaborate on ...
-- - 📫 How to reach me @bourdelp@gmail.com
+- - 📫 How to reach me @pierre.bourdel@esme.fr

 <!---
 GonoyaPedrus/GonoyaPedrus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.